vassilych/cscs-debugger/README.md

 # CSCS Debugger and REPL Extension for Visual Studio Code

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for CSCS (Customized Scripting in C#).
 The CSCS scripting language has been described in [CODE Magazine](http://www.codemag.com/Article/1607081), [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx), and in [this Syncfusion E-book](https://www.syncfusion.com/resources/techportal/details/ebooks/implementing-a-custom-language).
+The main source code repository with the description of the language is [here](https://github.com/vassilych/cscs).

 The cool thing about CSCS is that you can modify the mobile app Layout on the fly!
 And this is using the same code for iOS and for Android devices.
 Check out the first animated gif below.